 - water supply work approval

-- water access licence (WAL) - unless the project qualifies for an exemption
+- water access licence (WAL) - unless the project qualifies for an exemption, please refer to the exemption aquifer interference activities taking 3ML or less and exemption for excavation dewatering taking greater than 3ML fact sheets for more information

 - water use approval - unless there is a development application from a local government authority.